-Hallway colour schemes - 20 of the best
+Hallway colour schemes

 If you have period features, put them centre stage with a pared-back colour scheme, or you can use a different paint colour to highlight features such as dado-height panelling or skirting boards.
 While using a block colour is a surefire way to create a sense of calm in a room, you can add a splash of colour in other creative ways to easily jazz up your hallway or landing.